bodrick/awesome/TOPICS.md

 *   [Hyraze/ai-collective-tools](https://github.com/Hyraze/ai-collective-tools) - Explore a curated selection of AI tools and resources
 *   [modal-labs/quillman](https://github.com/modal-labs/quillman) - A chat app that transcribes audio in real-time, streams back a response from a language model, and synthesizes this response as natural-sounding speech.
 *   [mahseema/awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools) - A curated list of Artificial Intelligence Top Tools
+*   [bentoml/OpenLLM](https://github.com/bentoml/OpenLLM) - Operating LLMs in production
 *   [mlflow/mlflow](https://github.com/mlflow/mlflow) - Open source platform for the machine learning lifecycle
 *   [kelvins/awesome-mlops](https://github.com/kelvins/awesome-mlops) - :sunglasses: A curated list of awesome MLOps tools
 *   [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
 *   [Stability-AI/StableSwarmUI](https://github.com/Stability-AI/StableSwarmUI) - StableSwarmUI, A Modular Stable Diffusion Web-User-Interface, with an emphasis on making powertools easily accessible, high performance, and extensibility.
 *   [llmonitor/llmonitor](https://github.com/llmonitor/llmonitor) - Observability & analytics for AI apps and agents.
-*   [langgenius/dify](https://github.com/langgenius/dify) - One API for plugins and datasets, one interface for prompt engineering and visual operation, all for creating powerful AI applications.
+*   [langgenius/dify](https://github.com/langgenius/dify) - The next-gen development platform - Easily build and operate generative AI applications.
+Create Assistants API and GPTs based on any LLMs.
 *   [dosco/llm-client](https://github.com/dosco/llm-client) - LLMClient - A Caching and Debugging Proxy Server for LLM Users and A Multi-LLM Client Library
 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
 *   [gitbito/CLI](https://github.com/gitbito/CLI) - Bito CLI (Command Line Interface) provides a command line interface to the Bito AI chat functionality.
 Over time, CLI will add more functions and new command options to support complex automation and workflows.
 This is a very early Alpha version.
 We would love to get your feedback on the new features or improvements.